riceissa/issarice.com/wiki/music-log.md

   * _Octopus_
   * _Free Hand_

+# February 2020

+* Sean Lennon: _Friendly Fire_ -- this album is surprisingly good (on priors, I just expected Sean Lennon to not be very good, so had avoided him; it's only thanks to YouTube's recommendation feature that I even listened to this in the first place)

 # History

 This was originally written as an answer to the Quora question "[What music does Issa Rice listen to?](!q)"